memento-ai/Memento/README.md

 See [apps/ingest/README.md](apps/ingest/README.md) for how to ingest files.

-### Run the memento-cli
+### Run the memento-htmx app

-See [apps/memento-cli/README.md](apps/memento-cli/README.md) for how to chat with Memento.
+See [apps/memento-htmx/README.md](apps/memento-htmx/README.md) for how to chat with Memento using a simple web chatbot interface.
-Yes, the memento-cli is pretty lame.
-I hope to create a web-ui soon which will not only be a more pleasant experience but have features that take advantage of and enhance Memento's capabilities.
+This app will be an active area of development going forward.

 ## Contributing